-I use natural peanut butter instead of the regular one because I can control the sweetness better and incorporate more sugar into the dough.
-Brown sugar gives a nice chewy texture to cookies whereas adding more peanut butter would make them dense.
-So I would rather add more brown sugar instead of already sweetened (and heavy) peanut butter to sweeten my cookies.
+- natural peanut butter: I use natural peanut butter instead of the regular one because I can control the sweetness and the amount of sugar incorporated into the dough better.
+Brown sugar gives a nice chewy texture to cookies whereas adding more peanut butter would make them denser as well as sweeter.
 But honestly, I’m pretty sure these cookies would turn out alright with regular peanut butter.

 Peanut butter oatmeal chocolate chip cookies (no chill)